Print Version

 How is meningitis spread?

-Bacterial meningitis is not as contagious as things like the common cold or the flu, and is not spread by casual contact or by breathing the same air as someone who is infected.
+Bacterial meningitis is not as contagious as organisms like the common cold or the flu since it is not spread by casual contact or by breathing the same air as someone who is infected.

 How do I protect myself and others?